Building LACMA Construction Update

-The following work will be conducted next week:
+The following work will be conducted this week:

 - Shoring and formwork installation for the exhibition level deck continues on the west side of the construction site, north of Wilshire Boulevard.

-- Formwork, rebar installation, and concrete pours for above-grade walls and decks continue on the west side of the construction site, north of Wilshire Boulevard.
+- Formwork, rebar installation, and concrete pours for above-grade walls continue on the west side of the construction site, north of Wilshire Boulevard.

 - A temporary “falsework” support structure is necessary to support construction of the new building where it crosses over Wilshire Boulevard (between Spaulding and Stanley) and to allow traffic to travel safely underneath.